Student Loan Garnishments

 An agency or institution that fails to comply is liable for the amount not withheld plus attorneys’ fees, costs and possibly punitive damages.

-The amount of the garnishment may not exceed 15 percent of the individual’s disposable pay.
+The amount of the garnishment may not exceed 15 percent of the individual’s disposable pay (the part of the individual’s compensation from an employer that remains after the deduction of any amounts required by law to be withheld).
+A greater percentage may be deducted from disposable pay with the individual’s consent.
 A greater percentage may be deducted from disposable pay with the individual’s consent.

 The amount withheld from an individual’s disposable pay should be made payable to the guaranty agency or other payee listed on the garnishment order.
 A Texas identification number (TIN) has been established for each guaranty agency or payee that is established with the Comptroller’s office.
 See Student Loan Wage Garnishments Payee List (login required).
 The guaranty agency will notify an agency or institution when to stop student loan garnishment orders.